 - not acting within the boundaries of their competence

 - not acting in the best interests of their client

 - not providing a proper standard of service (for which, meeting the competences set out in our Competence Statement - made up of a statement of solicitor competence, threshold standard and statement of legal knowledge - is an integral part).

-Further, the Code of Conduct requires both individuals and firms to keep themselves and those working for them up-to-date and fit to practise, and to supervise work effectively.
+Further, the Code of Conduct requires both individuals and firms to keep themselves and those working for them up-to-date and fit to practise, and to supervise work for clients effectively.

-So therefore, notwithstanding any involvement of LeO or the courts, we will investigate competence or service issues where these are particularly grave or suggest multiple failures or repeat or persistent poor conduct.
+So therefore, notwithstanding any involvement of LeO or the courts, we will investigate competence or service issues where these are particularly serious or suggest multiple failures or repeated or persistent poor conduct.